cotes2020/jekyll-theme-chirpy/_posts/2023-06-13-Data-Scientist.md

 python code: recommend using Visual Studio Code + Miniconda, as it is convenient to manage virtual environments and use Jupyter Notebook.
   <br> <a href="https://docs.anaconda.com/free/anaconda/ide-tutorials/python-vsc/" target='_blank'>Python for Visual Studio Code</a>

 Git: should have a basic understanding of Git usage for version control.
+Fork recommended.

 SQL: for personal training, it might be challenging to use a large SQL database.
 Instead, you can use Python + SQLite.